 We always love recommending local restaurants over big, commercial places that are part of franchises seen everywhere.
 And we can honestly say that Fico provided us with the tastiest pasta dishes we’ve tried both nearby and in Tokyo.

-For these reasons, we’re happy to recommend Fico as our #1 choice in our Best Pasta in Tokyo article here (and the pizzas made in the wood-fired oven are incredible too).
+For these reasons, we’re happy to recommend Fico as our #1 choice in our Best Pasta in Tokyo article here.
+It’s also our overall Best Italian Restaurant in Tokyo due to their incredible pizzas and other non-pasta dishes too!

 Address: 7-64 Higashitamachi, Kawagoe City, Saitama Prefecture